Skip to Main Content

 • Fees: No fees or closing costs for sellers (they’re paid by buyers)

-• Locations served: 10 metro areas throughout California and Texas
+• Locations served: Metro areas throughout California and Texas

 Opendoor

-Opendoor, which launched in 2014, buys homes with valuations of up to $600,000 (with some exceptions — and there are other criteria to be met as well, including lot size and year built).
+Opendoor, which launched in 2014, typically buys homes with valuations between $100,000 and $600,000 (with some exceptions — and there are other criteria to be met as well, including lot size, year built and flood zone status).
 Enter your address and basic information about your home on the company’s website and, based on these details and comps in your area, its algorithm will generate a preliminary cash offer for your property within minutes.
-The company primarily operates in major metro areas, so it might not be a viable option for homeowners in more rural areas.

-• Fees: Sellers pay a flat service charge of 5 percent of the home’s sale price, plus closing and repair costs
+• Fees: Sellers pay a service charge of up to 5 percent of the home’s sale price, plus closing and repair costs

 Offerpad

-• Fees: Sellers pay a service fee of 5 or 6 percent and closing costs (estimated at 1 percent)
+• Fees: Sellers pay a service fee of 5 percent plus additional closing and repair costs

 HomeLight